ON BEING BLACK IN DENVER ... AND ALL THE COLORS THAT IT BRINGS

 “I have some mixed emotions about that,” she said.
 “But if it can help in any way … If I can inspire people to do some self-inquiry … If I can change the narrative around the fact that Blacks are not homogenous … That we are many different things … If I can cause awareness that helps you find out who you are, and loving who you are, and believing who you are, then I'm here for that.
 All day.”

-For the Arvada Center exhibit, which will be free and open for socially distanced walkthroughs through at least December 27, Gold’s portraits will be displayed in a variety of groups, sizes and formats, including video.
+For the Arvada Center exhibit, which will be free and open for socially distanced walkthroughs through Saturday, January 9, Gold’s portraits will be displayed in a variety of groups, sizes and formats, including video.
 But Gold has handpicked nine primary oversized portraits that will be carefully positioned so that when you stop, you will be looking right into the subject’s eyes.
 That, too, is intentional.

 “I can't tell you how many times I've had a White person who won't look at me as they pass,” Gold said.
 “I hope that when you stop and look into the eyes of these people that you see a reflection.
 Maybe you'll see yourself and realize that we are all connected.
 We all need each other.
 'I am because you are.'
 That is something that I strongly believe.